skaurus/ta-site-crawler/README.md

 `go build -o crawler ./cmd/crawler`

 Running is not so hard either:
-`./crawler -url https://bbcgoodfood.com -workers 10 -output-dir ~/crawled-sites`
+`./crawler --url https://bbcgoodfood.com --workers 10 --output-dir ~/crawled-sites`

 Crawler will create a subfolder inside a given output directory, and will download all the documents there.
 Also, it will be able to resume work if such subfolder already exists.